SAP-archive/cloud-sample-spaceflight/README.md

 <a name="download"></a>
 ## Download and Installation

 The exercises for the sessions listed above are entirely Cloud-based.
-Although you are at liberty to use any software editor you choose, the exercise instructions assume the use of SAP Web IDE; therefore, no software need be installed locally.
+Although you are at liberty to use any software editor you choose, the exercise instructions assume the use of SAP Web IDE; therefore based on this assumption, no software need be installed locally.